 Sometimes hitting rock bottom is the only way to truly shake things up (it was my reason for going to camp after all).
 The remainder of camp confirmed in me the age old saying, what we give out is what we get back... and that I was not the only one with crazy, insecure, 6-year old feelings!

 Day three.
 The Talent Show...

-Clutching my original piece of prose I sat in the audience waiting my turn.
-Popping mints one after the other, my heart pounded louder and LOUDER the closer it got.
-It was like sitting on a speeding train with my stop fast approaching!
-But when it came time for me to stand at the foot of the stage, with just minutes to spare, rather than hyperventilate I managed to find comfort in repeating one simple line to myself.
+But when it came time for me to stand at the foot of the stage, with just minutes to spare, an unexpected calm gently washed over me.
+And rather than hyperventilate, somehow, I managed to gather my thoughts and find comfort in repeating one simple line.

 You are not doing this for you, Ruth.

 Over and over, I calmly and firmly convinced myself that someone out there needed to hear my words... my inner voice.
 That it was time.